jamierumbelow/codeigniter-base-controller/README.md

 ## Helper Loading

-You can specify a lost of helpers to lead with the `$this->helpers` variable:
+You can specify a lost of helpers to load with the `$this->helpers` variable:

     protected $helpers = array( 'cookie', 'file', 'xml' );